The odd origin of Gerstenhaber brackets, Batalin-Vilkovisky operators, and master equations: Odd self-gluing and the BV differential

-Now we have mantra (3) in the form: \begin{thm} The $\K$ twisted version of modular operads, wheeled PROP(erad)s and the chain level Schwarz EMOs carry a differential $\Delta$ on their coinvariants. \end{thm}
+Now we have mantra (2) in the form: \begin{thm} The $\K$ twisted version of modular operads, wheeled PROP(erad)s and the chain level Schwarz extended modular operads (EMOs) carry a differential $\Delta$ on their coinvariants. \end{thm}

 Where the EMOs are discussed in \ref{emopar}.